14 min read

 But what really captured our interest was VW's concept vans over the last 25 years.
 It started with the first one, shown in 2001 with a design that was close to the then-recent retro designs of a Bug (VW's New Beetle) and the Karman Ghia (Audi's TT).
 This retro VW Bus concept would look right at home when it was beside its design siblings.

 I remember showing this photo to Kay back then and she said "Whoa, if they ever made that, it'd be the first minivan I'd actually want to own."
-I checked VW forums back then but saw the production costs were apparently too high, so VW never made it into anything you could buy.
+VW forum posters said the production costs were apparently too high, so VW never made it into anything you could buy.

 Ten years later in 2011, VW debuted another bus concept with an interior that could lay entirely flat, and honestly I love not only the outside looks but the inside because it's so close to the current production Buzz.
 But again, as cool as it looked and as much as people online wanted one, they never pushed it to production.

-In 2017, they debuted the first Buzz concept that did lead to an actual van you can buy today.
-I heard rumors that VW tried to release this around 2020, but the schedule was delayed for years by COVID and didn't see production begin until 2024.
+In 2017, they debuted the first Buzz concept that lead to an actual van you can buy today.
+I heard rumors that VW tried to release this around 2020, but COVID delayed the production release another 3 years after.

-My local VW dealer had every color in stock at launch and as much as I don't usually gravitate to blue, the blue/white Buzz was definitely the best looking to us and the exact one we wanted.
+My local VW dealer had every color in stock at launch and as much as I don't usually gravitate to blue, the Cabana Blue/White Buzz was definitely the best looking to us and the exact one we wanted.

 Why now, and why Texas?